The University of South Wales was established in 2013 following the merger of the University of Glamorgan and the University of Wales, Newport.

 The Newport Technical Institute opened in 1910 and was known locally as the ‘School of Art’.
 The iconic red-brick building with a copper dome, which stands on the east bank of the River Usk, provided the ultimate expression of municipal enterprise and pride; a fully equipped and purpose-build institution that was a model technical institute and art school of its day.

-Local industrial leaders came together in 1913 to form the South Wales and Monmouthshire School of Mines, opening in Treforest with a cohort of 17 mining diploma students.
-The School served the large coal mining industry that dominated the South Wales valleys at the time, and was owned and funded by the major Welsh coal owners.
-It was renamed the School of Mines and Technology in the 1940s and was active in training ‘Bevin Boys’ – young coal mine workers aged between 18 and 25 – as well as army cadets.
+Local industrial leaders came together in 1913 to form the South Wales and Monmouthshire School of Mines.
+The School served the coal mining industry that dominated the South Wales valleys, and was owned and funded by major Welsh coal owners.
+It was renamed the School of Mines and Technology in the 1940s, training young coal workers and army cadets.

 The college (formerly named Monmouthshire Training College) opened in 1914 to train male students as teachers.
 It was not until 1962 that Caerleon College admitted female students, and a rapid expansion followed, with numbers going from 140 to 750.

-The school was taken over by Glamorgan County Council during the Depression, and became Glamorgan Technical College in 1949, reflecting its expanding portfolio, and was later re-named the Glamorgan College of Technology in 1958.
-By this time, the institution had expanded to offer a range of full-time, sandwich and part-time courses in science, technology and commerce, to which it added the first ever Welsh for Adults course in 1967.
+The School of Mines and Technology became Glamorgan Technical College in 1949, reflecting its expanding portfolio, and was re-named the Glamorgan College of Technology in 1958.
+By this time, the institution had expanded to offer a range of courses in science, technology and commerce, to which it added the first ever Welsh for Adults course in 1967.

 In 1970 the college became a polytechnic – a tertiary educational institution offering higher diplomas, undergraduate and postgraduate degrees.
 Glamorgan Polytechnic merged with the Glamorgan College of Education in Barry and was re-designated as the Polytechnic of Wales in 1975.

-Caerleon College of Education, Newport College of Art & Design and Gwent College of Technology merged in 1975 to form the Gwent College of Higher Education.
-The College was administered by the Gwent County Council from September 1975 to April 1992, when it achieved corporate status.
-During this period the greater part of its Further Education portfolio was transferred to Further Education colleges, and it became firmly established as the only Higher Education institution in Gwent and one of the major providers of Higher Education in Wales.
+Caerleon College of Education, Newport College of Art and Design and Gwent College of Technology merged in 1975 to form the Gwent College of Higher Education.
+Between September 1975 and April 1992 the greater part of its Further Education portfolio was transferred to Further Education colleges, and it became firmly established as the only Higher Education institution in Gwent and one of the major providers of Higher Education in Wales.

 The Polytechnic of Wales in Treforest achieved university status in 1992 and became the University of Glamorgan, with more than 11,500 students enrolled on just one campus.
 Having been granted University status, the institution was now able to award its own undergraduate and postgraduate degrees in a range of subjects.